Spice up your mac and cheese with bacon and jalapeños!

 - Bake uncovered for 15 minutes.

 If you want to make this ahead of time, you’re in luck.
 Prepare the dish as listed above, but refrigerate it before sprinkling the breadcrumbs on top.
-Then when you’re ready to make it (1 or 2 days later) let it sit on the counter for about 30 minutes, then sprinkle the breadcrumbs and cheese on top and bake as listed.
+Then when you’re ready to make it (up to 2 days later) let it sit on the counter for about 30 minutes, then sprinkle the breadcrumbs and cheese on top and bake as listed.
 Voila!

 Stay up to date on all things The East Texas Weekend!